 Effective July 1, 2018, personal appearance may be by way of two-way video and audio conference technology that meets specified standards.
 See Tex.
 Gov't Code Ch.
 406, new subchapter C (addressing online notary public services).
+In 2019, the Texas Legislature added Tex.
+Prop.
+Code § 12.0013 to permit the recordation of a paper or tangible copy of an electronic record, otherwise recordable, if authenticated by a notary public using the form of authentication set out in § 12.0013.
+Recordation of such a copy constitutes constructive notice, Tex.
+Prop.
+Code § 12.001 (b)(3).

 If, under the circumstances indicated by the record, a date has a particular significance (e.g., for a priority or for an important presumption), an inconsistency or impossibility should not be disregarded.
+Source: